JonathanLoscalzo/pandaset-scale-challenge/README.md

 - [x] **Visualization**: Is the visualization effective, intuitive, and aesthetically pleasing?
   - IMPROVE: colors
+  - IMPROVE: the application is not capable of render all the points, but it renders many of them.
+  - IMPROVE: the timeline combobox is not good as I want.
+Use a Slider or something different

 - [x] **Performance**: Does the app run smoothly, even with large datasets?
   - OK: working correctly for a huge points size